 Water Softener vs. Water Descaler: Which Should I Choose?

 There is no “best” option between one system and the next when it comes to choosing between softener and descaling systems.
-Instead, you should look at the problem you’re trying to reduce, and how you would personally prefer to reduce it.
+Instead, you should look at the problem you’re trying to address , and how you would personally prefer to reduce or remove it.

 If you just want to reduce scale buildup, and you’d rather not add salt to your water, descaling systems should do the job just fine.
-You usually won’t have to call a plumber to help you with installation and maintenance, and these systems designed to treat thousands of grains of hardness before their media needs replacing.
+You usually won’t have to call a plumber to help you with installation and maintenance, and these systems are designed to treat thousands of grains of hardness before their media needs replacing.
 As an added bonus, they’re cheaper than the average water softener to buy upfront.

 If you’re looking for the most effective solution for tackling hard water, however, you should opt for a water softener.
 Yes, this type of soft water solution costs a little more, but it has some pretty impressive benefits – like producing water that’s kinder to your skin and hair – because of its high-quality performance.
-A water softener can also treat thousands of grains of hardness in its lifetime, and provided you keep up with the salt top-ups, it’ll last you for at least a decade.
+A water softener can also treat thousands of grains of hardness in its lifetime, and provided you keep up with the salt top-ups, it should last you for years.

 No matter what type of system you decide to select, make sure to do your research before buying a product online.
 I’ve written reviews on the current most popular water softeners to help you better make a decision.
 You can also get information from customer reviews which are very helpful in describing how a system works for the average homeowner.